Do I need backpacker travel insurance?

 All good travel insurance policies should offer similar features, regardless of whether they’re specifically aimed at backpackers.

-4 Extreme sports – If it’s likely your trip will involve adventure sports and activities, such as bungee jumping, white water rafting or diving with sharks, make sure you’re covered.
+- Extreme sports – if it’s likely your trip will involve adventure sports and activities, such as bungee jumping, white water rafting or diving with sharks, make sure you’re covered.

-It’s also worth being aware that while travel insurance isn’t compulsory in Europe, it may be a requirement in other parts of the world.
+It’s worth being aware that while travel insurance isn’t compulsory in Europe, it may be a requirement in other parts of the world.
 For example, if you’re visiting Cuba you’ll need to show proof of travel health insurance.